-“It seemed to happen every night—or five nights a week, say—from the time I was sixteen until I was twenty-one or twenty-two.
+“It seemed to happen every night—or five nights a week, say.
 It got to the point where if it didn’t happen, I say, ‘Oh, my gosh.
 Where is it?’
 Then I’d think, ‘You’d better stop thinking that, or it’s going to come back.’
 If it didn’t happen on any given night, I’d be shocked and count myself lucky.

-“I can’t pinpoint the exact time it stopped, but it seemed to have stopped when I moved briefly to Iowa in 2000.
-After I moved back, it would still happen, but a lot less, something like once every week or two.
+“I can’t pinpoint the exact time it stopped, but it definitely stopped when I moved briefly to Iowa in 2000.
+After I moved back, it resumed, but a lot less—something like once every week or two.

-“It was really hard to focus on any idea that it was anything but malignant.
-It’s really hard to overstate how terrified I was when this happened.
+“It was really hard to believe that it was anything but malignant.
+I can’t overstate how terrified I was when this happened.
 After a while, it seemed more like a poltergeist or trickster.
 I did also have small things that belonged to me, like pieces of jewelry, that would disappear and get moved around.

 “After a while, I got the idea that it was just attention seeking.
 Just wanting to make a connection.
 I took a philosophy courses at San Jacinto Junior College, and I was talking about it to a classmate, and he asked if I’d ever thought about putting my arms around it.
 I said, ‘Oh, no!
 I don’t want to encourage it to stay.’
 It seems to like young girls.
 It doesn’t seem to bother my mom at all.